corona-warn-app/cwa-documentation/docs/spec/event-registration-summary.md

 ### Interoperability with Other Contact Tracing Apps

-Other contact tracing apps that leverage QR code for Presence Tracing can integrate with CWA by creating QR codes according to the followig pattern:
+Other contact tracing apps that leverage QR code for Presence Tracing can integrate with CWA by creating QR codes according to the following pattern:

 ```
 <URL>/<VENDOR_DATA>/CWA1/<ENCODED_SIGNED_TRACE_LOCATION>